akuazuk/gpt_1/README.md

 # Bayes Theorem Calculator

-This repository contains a simple command line application for computing the posterior probability `P(A|B)` using Bayes' theorem.
+This repository contains a simple command line application and a small web application for computing the posterior probability `P(A|B)` using Bayes' theorem.

 ## Usage